dtPaTh/ApplicationInsightsExporter/readme.md

 # Application Insights Exporter for OpenTelemetry

-The Application Insights Exporter allows to read traces exported from Application Insights via Azure EventHub and converts/forwards to an OpenTelemetry OTLP compatible endpoint.
+The Application Insights Exporter allows to read traces exported from Azure Application Insights via Azure EventHub and converts/forwards to an OpenTelemetry OTLP compatible endpoint.

 ## How does it work?
 The project provides an Azure Function, bound to an EventHub from which it receives, converts and forwards the telemetry.